profsmith89/ctps-site/ales/_sources/chap01.md

 > If you encounter a `FileNotFoundError` after typing in `CatInTheHat.txt`, then you forgot to follow some instructions from Chapter 1.
 Please go back to the section titled [Our first error](https://profsmith89.github.io/ctps/chap01.html#our-first-error) and make the fix described there.

-Does your script should print the first paragraph of the story, and then ask you "Are you ready for another paragraph?".
+Does your script print the first paragraph of the story, and then ask you "Are you ready for another paragraph?".

 If it does, press the enter/return key.
 Is the next and only the next paragraph printed?

 Keep pressing the enter/return key to make sure that all paragraphs get printed one at a time and that the script prints `The End.` (and exits) when there are no more paragraphs to print.

-\[Version 20250109\]
+\[Version 20250113\]